The Four Heatons – Heaton Moor, Heaton Mersey, Heaton Chapel and Heaton Norris – sit snugly between Stockport and Manchester.

 The Good Life on Didsbury Road is a zero-waste mini market.
 They aim to inspire the community to make small changes, and provide a fun place for people to be more environmentally friendly.
 Kids also love the traditional sweet shop at the front.

 La Charcuterie on Moorside Road is a traditional butchers with excellent range of locally sourced meat.

 The Blue Corn, a family-owned organic health shop at the heart of the community, sells food, vitamins and ingredients, and toiletries.
 Its small café is frequented by old and young alike for a quick bite and a brew.

 Bay Tree on Heaton Moor Road is a treasure trove for buying gifts and great for lovers of vintage clothing.

 Heaton Hops, an award-winning, friendly pub and bottle shop in Heaton Chapel, opened up after having a stall on Heaton Moor market.
 It’s a firm favourite for lovers of craft ales.

 With the Heatons such a coveted place to live, there is a huge demand for houses, with properties snapped up quickly by those keen to take advantage of the desirable lifestyle and impressive amenities on offer, as well as the excellent schools, for those with young families.

 The average house price in Heaton Moor is currently around £366,704, while Heaton Mersey, a mile away, is slightly more affordable, with the average price of property standing at £297,652.

 This is the Place is the name of a poem by Tony Walsh commissioned by Forever Manchester, the only charity that raises money to fund and support community activity across Greater Manchester.
 And they can’t do it without your help.
-Donate what you can because investing in your local community to help it thrive can be a hugely rewarding experience.
-There’s a unique sense of satisfaction in knowing that you are making a real difference to the lives of others, especially to those close to home.
+So please donate what you can because investing in your local community to help it thrive can be a hugely rewarding experience.
+There’s a unique sense of satisfaction in knowing that you are making a real difference in the lives of others, especially those close to home.